 - Check for a gas leak: The main sign of a gas leak is that you’ll smell something like rotten eggs in the air.
 Your gas meter might also be running quickly.

 - If there is a gas leak: Do not turn on anything electric.
 Open a window and run outside immediately.
 Then shut off the gas at the main.

 When to turn off the gas:

 After shutting off the gas, only the utility provider will be able to turn it back on again.
-For this reason, utilities companies only recommend shutting off the gas if you suspect a leak.
+For this reason, utility companies only recommend shutting off the gas if you suspect a leak.

-However, I have an emergency stove and heater so I could easily live without my gas supply after a disaster.
+However, I have an emergency stove and heater, so I could easily live without my gas supply after a disaster.

 4. Tap Water after Earthquakes

 After a large quake, expect the water mains to be damaged.
-You might even need to shut off your own water main if the quake caused pipes to burst.
+You might even need to shut off your water main if the quake caused pipes to burst.

 Even if your tap water still is working, it doesn’t mean you should drink it.